 The basic plot has multi-billionaire inventor and industrialist Tony Stark (played by Robert Downey Jr.), who goes to Afghanistan to demonstrate his latest missile technology to the American military.
-On the way back to his plane, his convoy is attacked, and Stark is severely injured.
-He’s taken captive by the Islamic terrorists in the region.
+Terrorists attack his convoy on the way back to his plane.
+And they injure Stark.
+Severely.
+The Islamic terrorists in the region take him captive.
 They’re trying to force him to build the same missile technology for them to use against the Americans and Afghanis.
-Stark’s life is saved by another prisoner, Professor Yinsen.
+Another prisoner saves Stark’s life, Professor Yinsen.
 Together they build a different weapon – a21st-centuryy suit of armor, Iron Man that Tony Stark uses to escape his captors and return to the United States of America.

 A chance to change for the better

 Once there, he re-evaluates his life to this point—he’s been a self-centered, hard-drinking, self-indulgent, arrogant spoiled rich man’s son.
 And he decides to upgrade his armor and use it to protect the people that his technology has put in harm’s way.
 As if to prove the point, one of the people at his company, Obadiah Stane (played well by Jeff Bridges), steals the prototype plan and makes an enormous version of it—the Iron Monger.
 As the character says in the movie trailer, with a dozen of these, a man could rule the world.